A. Crawford Mosley High School

 A. Crawford Mosley High School is a 9-12 educational institution in Lynn Haven, Florida, United States.
 Mosley was built in 1972 and current enrollment is roughly 2,000 students.
 There are 120 classroom-based faculty members and Brian Bullock is the principal.
 The school colors are green, orange, and white, and the mascots are "Rocky" and "Roxy", both dolphins.

-Mosley currently draws its students from the neighborhoods in Lynn Haven, northern Panama City, and parts of unincorporated Bay County including the College Point area extending down Highway 390 to its junction with U.S. Highway 231 and upward to Star Ave. as well as parts of State Road 77 across the Bailey Bridge between Lynn Haven and Southport.
+Mosley currently draws its students from the neighborhoods in Lynn Haven, northern Panama City, and parts of unincorporated Bay County including the College Point area extending down Highway 390 to its junction with U.S. Route 231 and upward to Star Ave. as well as parts of State Road 77 across the Bailey Bridge between Lynn Haven and Southport.

 Demographics

 The school has an even gender ratio, with 50% of the population being male and the remaining 50% being female.
-The school student body is 72% white American, 25% African-American, 2% Hispanic American, 1% Native American and 1% other.
+The school student body is 72% White American, 25% African American, 2% Hispanic American, 1% Native American and 1% other.